Running Jaeger¶

 jaeger predict -p -i genome.fna -o output_dir --lc 100000

-The plots/ directory contains circular genome visualizations with prophage regions highlighted.
+The plots/ directory contains genome visualizations with prophage regions highlighted.
+By default, circular plots are generated.
+Use --plot-type to select linear plots, both, or none.

 Command-line reference¶